AdaCore/spark2014/docs/ug/language_subset.rst

 be used to factor out common parts of expressions in annotations, or to make it easier to express some desired property to be proved or tested.
-Such functions are referred to as Ghost Functions and their key property is that they have no effect on the dynamic semantics of the the Ada program.
+Such functions are referred to as Ghost Functions and their key property is that they have no effect on the dynamic semantics of the Ada program.
 If all ghost functions and references to them in assertions were removed from the source code the behaviour of the compiled program would be unchanged.